 The chapters above are regularly updated through the state's rulemaking process.
 Please refer to the Current NPDES Rulemaking Actions section below for more information on any proposed rule changes.

 Storm Water EO80: An EO80 stakeholder group has been assembled to review rules regarding the topsoil preservation requirements for activities covered by NPDES General Permit #2.
 Please refer to the main Regulatory - Water page for more information on the stakeholder group.

 - update federal code references (including the reference regarding wastewater testing procedures),

-- change rule language to accord with the federal regulations,
+- change rule language to accord with the federal regulation

 - remove obsolete rule language and citations,